peppelinux/draft-demarco-cose-header-federation-trust-chain/draft-demarco-cose-header-federation-trust-chain.md

 # The Scope of Trust Chain COSE Header Parameter

-The use of OIDC Federation Trust Chain enables a trust infrastructure with full suites of Trust Anchors, Intermediates, status and revocation checking, Trust Marks and metadata policies that have been defined in [OIDC-FED].
+The use of OpenID Federation Trust Chain enables a trust infrastructure with full suites of Trust Anchors, Intermediates, status and revocation checking, Trust Marks and metadata policies that have been defined in [OIDC-FED].